Quebec City mosque shooting: Attack on the mosque

 At 7:55 p.m., Bissonnette re-entered the prayer room.
-He would fire 30 rounds in 30 seconds during the second spree and would particularly target people attempting to take cover near the mihrab and the imam's office.
+He fired 30 rounds in 30 seconds during the second spree particularly targeting people attempting to take cover near the mihrab and the imam's office.
 He calmly shot at people hiding in the mihrab, killing Khaled Belkacemi, a 60-year-old University of Laval professor.
-Abdelkrim Hassane, age 41, was killed near the imam's office.
-Aymen Derbali, crouched near the shooter, attempted to distract the shooter from more crowded areas of the mosque by lurching towards him, but was shot in the knee and chin.
-As Derbali slumped and crawled on the floor, Bissonette shot him 6 more times, but Derbali would survive.
-Bissonnette then targeted 44-year-old Aboubaker Thabti, murdering him at point blank range with three bullets to the skull.
-About 20 seconds into the second round of the attack, 57-year-old Azzeddine Soufiane, a local grocer and butcher, rushed Bissonnette, propelling the shooter into a shoe rack against the wall.
+Abdelkrim Hassane, aged 41, was killed near the imam's office.
+Aymen Derbali, crouched near the shooter, attempted to distract him from more crowded areas of the mosque by lurching towards him, but was shot in the knee and chin.
+As Derbali slumped and crawled on the floor, Bissonette shot him six more times, but Derbali would survive.
+Bissonnette then targeted 44-year-old Aboubaker Thabti, murdering him at point-blank range with three bullets to the skull.
+About 20 seconds into the second phase of the attack, 57-year-old Azzeddine Soufiane, a local grocer and butcher, rushed Bissonnette, propelling the shooter into a shoe rack against the wall.
 Bissonnette managed to push Soufiane back far enough to free his hand and shoot him twice.
 The gunman then shot Nizar Gali in the back and shot Said Akjour in the left shoulder as he hid in the mihrab.

 Bissonnette retreated into the lobby a second time, reloading his weapon and returning to the prayer room in four seconds.
-Finding Soufiane still moving, the assailant put a final bullet in his head.
+Finding Soufiane still moving, the assailant shot him in the head.
 The attacker then moved to the middle of the prayer room to get a better angle, but most people who crowded in the mihrab were well protected.

-At 7:56, the shooter finally exited the main entrance and fled the scene in his father's car, leaving his .223-caliber vz.
-58 semi-automatic rifle and guitar case behind.
-He kept one round in his 9mm Glock 17 Gen 4 semi-automatic pistol to end his life in the Charlevoix woods north of the city.
-Police would recover a total of 4 magazines and 48 9-mm casings from the attacker's 9mm Glock 17 Gen 4 semi-automatic pistol at the scene.
-Police would find 28 rounds still in the .223-caliber vz.
-58 semi-automatic rifle, with one jammed round, and would recover 48 9 mm casings from Bissonnette's 9mm Glock 17 Gen 4 semi-automatic pistol inside the mosque.
+At 7:56, the shooter finally exited through the main entrance and fled in his father's car, leaving his rifle and guitar case behind.
+He kept one round in his pistol to kill himself in the Charlevoix woods, north of the city.
+Police would later recover a total of four magazines and 48 9-mm casings from the pistol inside the mosque, as well as 28 rounds still in the rifle outside, with the one jammed round.